tanweijie123/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list Sessions
+1. User requests to list Sessions.
-2. FitEgo shows a list of Sessions
+2. FitEgo shows a list of Sessions.
-3. User requests to delete a specific Session in the list
+3. User requests to delete a specific Session in the Session List.
-4. FitEgo deletes the Session
+4. FitEgo deletes the Session.

     Use case ends.